abhishek-kumar-code/Redfish_Public/Specification.md

 For example, version 1.3.0 of the Chassis schema would be named "Chassis.v1_3_0.json".

+MIKER: Add unversioned files

 #### Core JSON Schema files

+The file `odata-v4.json` contains the definitions for common OData properties.

 The file `redfish-error.v1_0_0.json` contains the payload definition of the [Redfish error response](#error-responses).